 After an API is deployed and in use, API Gateway provides you with a dashboard to visually monitor calls to the services.
 The API Gateway console is integrated with Amazon CloudWatch, so you get backend performance metrics such as API calls, latency, and error rates.
 Because API Gateway uses CloudWatch to record monitoring information, you can set up custom alarms on API Gateway APIs.
 API Gateway can also log API execution errors to CloudWatch Logs to make debugging easier.

-To authorize and verify API requests to AWS services, API Gateway can help you leverage signature version 4 — the same technology used by AWS for its services.
+To authorize and verify API requests to AWS services, API Gateway can help you leverage signature version 4 for REST APIs and WebSocket APIs.
 Using signature version 4 authentication, you can use AWS Identity and Access Management (IAM) and access policies to authorize access to your APIs and all your other AWS resources.
 You can also use AWS Lambda functions to verify and authorize bearer tokens such as JWT tokens or SAML assertions.

 API Keys for Third-Party Developers

 If you’re using REST APIs, API Gateway helps you manage the ecosystem of third-party developers accessing your APIs.
 You can create API keys on API Gateway, set fine-grained access permissions on each API key, and distribute them to third-party developers to access your APIs.
 You can also define plans that set throttling and request quota limits for each individual API key.
 The use of API keys is completely optional and must be enabled on a per-method level.